Serhiy-Shekhovtsov/mars-anomalies-aae/docs/tensorboard.md

-# How to use TensorBoard logger
+# How to use TensorBoard Logger

 TensorBoard logger implemented in `logger` module as `TBLogger` class.